jgraving/jgraving.github.io/_pages/about.md

 ## 🛸 **Quantifying Group Movement Using Drones and AI**
-Built the *first-of-its-kind* computer vision pipeline to extract 3D movement and environmental data from drone footage of wild animal groups.
-I contributed models and analysis to track individuals and reconstruct group behavior in complex natural settings.

-- Combines drone video with deep learning–based detection and tracking
-- Enables large-scale, non-invasive observation of social behavior in the wild
+This work introduced a drone- and computer vision–based system for high-resolution tracking of animal groups in the wild.
+I helped build and refine a scalable pipeline that combines drone video with deep learning and computer vision algorithms to detect, track, and reconstruct 3D movement and environmental context for wild animals.
+Working with an interdisciplinary team, we enabled large-scale, non-invasive behavioral analysis in natural settings — advancing tools for behavioral ecology and conservation.

 ### 🔗 **Links**
 [Code on GitHub](https://github.com/benkoger/overhead-video-worked-examples) · [Publication](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/1365-2656.13904) · [Press Release](https://www.biologie.uni-konstanz.de/fachbereich/aktuelles/details/observing-group-living-animals-with-drones-and-computer-vision/) · [Feature Article](https://www.campus.uni-konstanz.de/en/science/observing-group-living-animals-with-drones-and-computer-vision) · [HerdHover Project](https://herdhover.com/)